rgubarenko/jscope/README.md

 # jScope

-A client-side templating solution created to surpass existing frameworks in simplicity and flexibility.
+Client-side templating solution created to surpass existing frameworks in simplicity and flexibility.

 - Ridiculously simple – learned by entry level developer in 15 minutes
 - Ultra fast jsRazor rendering (string-based processing only, no DOM, no JS compilation, no RegEx)